-To celebrate (or bemoan) the program’s 30th anniversary, Rivera and producers recall the dangers, obstacles, and insanity of broadcasting an urban archeological dig on live television.
+In 2016, to celebrate (or bemoan) the program’s 30th anniversary, Rivera and producers recalled the dangers, obstacles, and insanity of broadcasting an urban archeological dig on live television.
 If Capone’s alleged bunker held any secrets, they wouldn’t come easily.

 I. TELEVISION, CHICAGO-STYLE

 In the late 1970s, producers John Joslyn and Doug Llewelyn (The People’s Court) formed The Westgate Group, a production company based out of Los Angeles.
 At the same time the two were actively searching for programming ideas, Joslyn got wind of a discovery by mafia historians Harold Rubin and Thomas Bangs: Capone’s old haunt, the Lexington Hotel on Michigan Avenue, had a concrete wall in the basement that might contain some of the late mob kingpin’s possessions.